vyos/vyos-documentation/docs/configuration/firewall/index.rst

 *********

-A rule-set is a named collection of firewall rules that can be applied to an interface or zone.
+A rule-set is a named collection of firewall rules that can be applied to an interface or a zone.
 Each rule is numbered, has an action to apply if the rule is matched, and the ability to specify the criteria to match.
-Data packets go through the rules from 1 - 9999, at the first match the action of the rule will executed.
+Data packets go through the rules from 1 - 9999, at the first match the action of the rule will be executed.

 .. cfgcmd:: set firewall name <name> description <text>
 .. cfgcmd:: set firewall ipv6-name <name> description <text>